Add Custom Domains

 2. Replace the PLASH_APP_NAME value with your full domain name

-3. Set up a CNAME record with your DNS provider pointing to pla.sh
+3. Set up DNS to point to pla.sh (see below)

 4. Redeploy your app with plash_deploy